Instructor Sexual Assault Lawyer

 Bachus & Schanker Wins – Over $1 Billion Recovered

-At Bachus & Schanker, we are committed to protecting our community members who have suffered sexual abuse at the hands of a trusted instructor.
+At Bachus & Schanker, our sexual assault lawyers are committed to protecting our community members who have suffered sexual abuse at the hands of a trusted instructor.
 Our intentionally assembled Victim’s Advocates Team works alongside our specialized Elite Litigation Group to help you receive the representation you deserve.

 Our Victims’ Advocates team will work to compile and preserve evidence in your case so that you can hold your perpetrator and any other liable parties accountable.
 Taking legal action against your abuser and any other responsible parties is a critical step in your healing.